anodyne/nova/README.md

 * added a page that level 2 bans are redirected to
 * added the validation error image to the assets directory
 * added the assignment image to the admin \_base directory
-* added seaquest dsv to the available genres
 * added prettyPhoto jquery plugin to replace fancybox
 * removed fancybox jquery plugin
 * updated the applications report to show email address and IP address of the user who applied